-Mini biography: Born on 30 November 1874 at Blenhiem Palace in Oxfordshire, England, into an aristocratic family.
-His father is a Conservative politician, his mother an American heiress.
+Born on 30 November 1874 at Blenhiem Palace in Oxfordshire, England, into an aristocratic family.
+His father is a politician for the Conservative Party, his mother an American heiress.
 Churchill receives his schooling at Harrow then is admitted to the Royal Military College at Sandhurst, where he studies to become an officer.

 1896-98 - He serves as a cavalry officer and journalist on the North-West Frontier in India and on Lord Kitchener's Nile expedition.
 His dispatches attract wide attention, launching his literary career.